omdevteam/om/docs_src/docs/advanced_documentation.md

 not any long-term analysis of the data: after the information is delivered, the data is discarded without being saved to disk, and new data is retrieved.

-In order to reach a high speed in data processing, OM takes advantage of a multi-node parallel architecture.
+In order to achieve high speed in data processing, OM takes advantage of a multi-node parallel architecture.
 Several processing units (**processing nodes** in OM terminology) retrieve data events (a single frame or a collection of frames presented as a single unit) from a facility, and process them.
 A **collecting node** aggregates